juanignava/NutritecBackend/README.md

 ]
 ```

 Observations: Notice that the request returns the result as an array of Json objects.
-(Entity framework didn't allow me to do it in the correct way)
+(Entity framework didn't allow me to do it in the correct way).
+Also consider that is a plan has no products the total values will be returned as NULL.

 ### DP.4